 5. How do you manage to narrate each and every small detail through your pictures?

 For me, with every click of the item, there is to be a story narration happening within the picture.
-That’s the beauty of it, that you don’t really have to speak a thousand words when your picture can do that for you.
+That’s the beauty of it, you don’t have to speak a thousand words when your picture can do that for you.

 6. What are the challenges of being a female photographer in India?